Under the Education Act 2002 (section 175 and 157), schools must make arrangements to safeguard and promote the welfare of children.

 There are three members of staff at Ridgeway who are Designated Safeguarding Leads and one governor:

-- Designated Safeguarding Lead: Mrs T Dale (Acting Headteacher)
+- Designated Safeguarding Lead: Mrs T Dale (Headteacher)

-- Deputy Designated Safeguarding Lead: Mrs K Harford-Smyth (Acting Deputy Headteacher) and Mr R Simpson (Learning Mentor)
+- Deputy Designated Safeguarding Lead: Mrs K Harford-Smyth (Deputy Headteacher) and Mr R Simpson (Learning Mentor)

 - Designated Governor: Mrs S. Mahal (Co-opted Governor and Vice Chair).